naeemAbdul-Aziz/discreetkit/docs/SMS_IMPLEMENTATION.md

 #### 1. Initial Order SMS
 **Trigger**: When order is created
 **Function**: Embedded in `createOrderAction()`
-**Message**: "Your DiscreetKit order {CODE} has been received!
-We'll notify you once payment is confirmed..."
+**Message**: "Your order {CODE} is received.
+We'll notify you once payment is processed.
+Track status: {URL}"

 #### 2. Payment Confirmation SMS
 **Trigger**: When payment is successful
 **Function**: `sendOrderConfirmationSMS(orderId: string)`
-**Message**: "Great news!
-Your DiscreetKit order {CODE} payment has been confirmed.
-We're now preparing your package..."
+**Message**: "Payment for order {CODE} confirmed.
+We're now preparing your package for discreet delivery.
+Track: {URL}"

 #### 3. Shipping Notification SMS
 **Trigger**: When order status changes to 'out_for_delivery'
 **Function**: `sendShippingNotificationSMS(orderId: string)`
-**Message**: "Your DiscreetKit order {CODE} has been shipped!
-Your package is now on its way..."
+**Message**: "Your order {CODE} has been shipped.
+Your package is on the way for discreet delivery.
+Track: {URL}"

 #### 4. Delivery Confirmation SMS
 **Trigger**: When order status changes to 'completed'
 **Function**: `sendDeliveryNotificationSMS(orderId: string)`
-**Message**: "Great news!
-Your DiscreetKit order {CODE} has been delivered successfully..."
+**Message**: "Your order {CODE} has been delivered successfully.
+Thank you for choosing DiscreetKit for your health needs.
+Need support?
+We're here to help."

 ## Integration Points